 - Small businesses that launching a new service

 - A big cut on the existing price

 What should be in your pre-order advertising plan?

 An effective plan

-If you set up pre-order availability 4 to 6 months before the product launch you will e flooded with the order on the first day.
-In fact, 28% of the order will come on the first day.
+If you set up pre-order availability 4 to 6 months before the product launch you improve your chances of being flooded with orders on the first day.
+In fact, 28% of the orders will come on the first day.